-It improves human resources management
+It improves human resources administration

 Similarly, as it happens between departments, the data shows that it is crucial to handle human resources appropriately within each department.
 Leaders and project managers need to coordinate well to allocate human and time resources wisely, depending on project-based and global priorities.

 It often happens that a company fails to deliver not because their employees aren’t qualified, skilled or properly trained, but simply because the resources were not handled correctly, and some projects did not receive the necessary workforce and attention for a successful outcome.
 Therefore, careful coordination between project managers is required if this is to be avoided.